How to become a psychotherapist

 University

-- an accredited postgraduate qualification
+- do an accredited postgraduate qualification

-- United Kingdom Council for Psychotherapy
+- UK Council for Psychotherapy

 - British Psychoanalytic Council

-- Association of Child Psychotherapists
+- Association of Child Psychotherapists (APC)

-To become a child psychotherapist, you will need to complete 4 years of training with the Association of Child Psychotherapists (ACP).
+To become a child psychotherapist, you will need to complete 4 years of training with the APC.

 You'll also need experience of working with children or vulnerable adults.

-Some courses may expect you go into therapy yourself during your training.
+Some courses may expect you to go into therapy yourself during your training.
 This is to help you deal with any issues that may affect you as a therapist, as well as to experience therapy from a client's point of view.

 Entry requirements